SourabhNishal/Laptop-sales-data-analysis-PowerBI/README.md

 Reporting: Generating a summary report with key insights and recommendations based on the analysis.

-Advantages of This Project
+-Advantages of This Project-
 Enhanced Market Understanding: Provides insights into laptop market trends and consumer preferences.
 Data-Driven Decision Making: Supports strategic decision-making with data-backed findings.
 Visual Insights: Offers interactive and easy-to-understand visualizations for better interpretation of data.
 Comprehensive Analysis: Covers various aspects of laptop features and sales performance for a holistic view.

-Different Modules and Functionalities of This Project Data Collection Module:
+-Different Modules and Functionalities of This Project- Data Collection Module:
 Collects data on laptop features and sales from various sources.
 Data Cleaning Module: